jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Our Old Health Care System

-Doctors study really hard to learn the knowledge that keeps us health.
-That's why their rightfully esteemed in every society on Earth.
+Doctors study really hard to learn the knowledge that keeps us healthy.
+That's why their rightfully respected in every society on Earth.

-However, [in this TED talk from 2015](https://youtu.be/mafghkNmKgo) Dr. Alieta Eck discusses how much of a let-down being a doctor is today.
+Despite that esteem, [in this TED talk from 2015](https://youtu.be/mafghkNmKgo) Dr. Alieta Eck discusses how much of a let-down being a doctor is today.
 You see, when she started medical school in the early '80s, she thought practicing medicine meant making deep connections with patients.
 She pictured detailed examinations, home visits, and being there when needed most.

 Dr. Eck got something far different.
 To her sadness, the Main Street economy, where customers directly dealt with specialists like carpenters, tailors, and doctors, was long gone.

 True to the trend ravaging our economy, what Dr. Eck got was bureaucrats running interference drills.
 Meaning since 1970, the valuable administration of clinics and hospitals was taken over by government and corporate middlemen.
 These people created ever more paperwork to put themselves in between doctors and their patients.

-Notice I said paperwork, because actual paper forms, regulations, and fax machines helps delay processing.

-Paperwork makes customers, and even doctors, dependent on bureaucrats.
+Notice I said paperwork, because actual paper forms, regulations, and fax machines help delay processing.
+And it gets worse, because paperwork makes customers, and even doctors, dependent on bureaucrats.
 That's why our society doesn't have "Medical FaceTime" or "InstaInsuranceHealth" apps connecting patients directly with their therapists, nurses, pharmacists, nutritionists, and doctors.

 Using digital technology to its full potential would put many micro-managing middlemen out of a job.

 ![Health Admins](/img\diagrams\healthcare-administrators.png)
-_ "Hello, Peter," memos, and eight different bosses multiplied by 3500%, and trending up no matter which political party we elected into power._
+_ "Hello, Peter," memos, and eight different bosses multiplied by 3500%, and trending up no matter which political party we elected into power.
+Credit: [PNHP](http://www.pnhp.org/publications/NEJM5_2_91.htm)._

 Is it a surprise the Internet Age started in 1970?

 As computers got faster and smaller, it made typing and printing increasingly easy.
-The almost countless regulators, managers, administrators, adjusters, executives, underwriters, lawyers, used computers to make more memos, rules, and regulations.
+A small group of adminisrators turned into almost countless regulators, managers, executives, and lawyers who used computers to make more memos, rules, and regulations.

-That's how the middle-men kept growing.
+That's how the middlemen kept growing.

 Many of these people are needed.
 Many are not.
 All of them have been sucking our health-care system dry for generations while holding back new technologies from reaching the hands of the middle-class.
-The middle-men love this historical sweet-spot; it lets them use digital technology while the customers can't.
+The middlemen love this historical sweet-spot; it lets them use digital technology while customers can't.

-Main Street didn't notice how screwed we're getting.
+Main Street doesn't notice how screwed we're getting.

-Too many of us on Main Street thought being a consumer meant it was okay to assume "they" in the medical system would work for our best interest.
-Or, we've been obsessed with Left/Right politics and thought "fighting for our health-care" meant picking aside for (or against) policies like Obama-care.
+Too many of us on Main Street think being a consumer means it's okay to assume "they" in the medical system are working for our best interest.
+Or, we're obsessed with Left/Right politics and thought "fighting for our health-care" meant picking aside for (or against) policies like Obama-care.

 In the end, the Left's ideology of Big Government and the right's ideology of Big Business came together to make a philosophy of Big Problems for Main Street.
-A 3500% increase in government and corporate middlemen means hospital paramedica, cleaners, nurses, and doctors have been understaffed, underfunded, and underpowered for generations.
+A 3500% increase in government and corporate middlemen means cleaners, paramedics, nurses, and doctors have been understaffed, underfunded, and underpowered for generations.

 > A lab inspector from the state came and wanted to know who was running this (lab) machine.
 And she wanted to be sure they all have high-school diplomas.
 Well, we had RN degrees, MD degrees.
 That didn't suffice.
 She wanted to see high-school diplomas.
 That's an example of mindless bureaucracy.
 [Dr. Alieta Eck.](https://youtu.be/mafghkNmKgo?t=54)